sprutner/dockercd/README.md

 # Prerequisites #

-* AWS API Gateway that can post to your Nomad cluster
+* AWS Lambda function with network access to your Nomad API
+* API Gateway configured to trigger a Lambda function

 # Installation #

+First, you must upload a JSON job specification to a S3 bucket, and grant IAM permissions to the Lambda function to read from it.

-You simply zip this all up into a lambda function and then upload it to AWS, supplying required environment variables.
+Then, zip this all up into a Lambda function and then upload it to AWS, supplying required environment variables.

+From there, you set up API Gateway to triger the Lambda function, and supply the invocation URL as a webhook under the appropriate container in Docker Hub.

 I advise using Terraform to automate this process.
-Terraform module to come w
+In the future, a terraform module will be provided to automate the whole process besides setting the Docker Hub webhook.